 Which probiotic is of most benefit?

 Research shows that Lactobacillus rhamnosus GG (LGG®) can help to reduce the symptoms of eczema such as itching.
 It may also help reduce the sleeplessness associated with eczema.
-When given to pregnant and breastfeeding women, studies have found Lactobacillus rhamnosus GG (LGG®) helps to reduce the frequency and severity of eczema in their children.
-Ethical Nutrients Eczema Relief contains 10 billion Lactobacillus rhamnosus GG (LGG®) per capsule with a dose of two capsules a day recommended to help reduce the symptoms of eczema.
+When given to pregnant and breastfeeding women, studies have found Lactobacillus rhamnosus (LGG®) helps to reduce the frequency and severity of eczema in their children.
+Inner Health Eczema Shield contains 20 billion Lactobacillus rhamnosus (LGG®) per capsule with a dose of one capsule a day recommended to help reduce the symptoms of eczema.

 What else can I do to help manage eczema?